yashlakhotiya/CD-Lab/README.md

-# For Recursive Descent Parser, go to lab4 and run q1.c
+# For Recursive Descent Parser, go to LAB4 and run q1.c

+Grammar is given in the lab manual.